CERN/CAiMIRA/caimira/docs/mkdocs/docs/root/installation.md

     The `ExpertApplication` and `CO2Application` are no longer actively maintained but will remain in the codebase for legacy purposes.
     Please note that the functionality of these applications might be compromised due to deprecation issues.

-###### Running the Applications

-These applications only work within Jupyter notebooks.
+These apps only work within Jupyter notebooks.

+!!! warning

     Attempting to run them outside of a Jupyter environment may result in errors or degraded functionality.

 1. **Install dependencies**: